danielhrisca/asammdf/documentation/gui.rst

       * the dialog can use wildcard and regex patterns
       * multiple channels can be selected, and thus checked in the channels tree
+      * in the "Pattern based window" tab the user can define a pattern that will be used to filter out the channels from the measurement file, and as a second filtering step some condition can be used based on the channels values.
+This information will be saved in the window configuration.
+The pattern based windows can be easily recognized by the title bar icon

     .. image:: images/advanced_search.png

 * **Add window**: generates a new window (Numeric, Plot or Tabular) based on the current checked channels from the channels tree.
   If sub-plots are disabled in the settings then the current window is replaced by the new plot.
   If sub-plots are enabled then a new sub-plot will be added, and the already existing sub-plots will not be affected.
-  Tthe same channel can be used in multiple sub-plots.
+  The same channel can be used in multiple sub-plots.

 5. Plot/Sub-plots area